arkadii888/Finch/HOWTO.md

 **Step 6.
 Try the system.**

+Please note: For safety, test everything at home first with the propellers removed.
+Reset all flight controller settings to default, reboot, switch it to SIH (Simulation In Hardware) mode, and enable Telem2.
+You will be able to monitor the flight directly in QGroundControl.
+For field tests, you can reset all settings to default again, reboot, and upload the parameters from Step 2.

+Also, keep in mind that the actual flight must be conducted in accordance with your local regulations.

 Try sending a prompt, for example: ```take off to 10m, fly north 20m, return to the starting point.```